Table of Contents

 Dogs Allowed?: Yes

-Details: Located near UBC, the Pacific Spirit Regional Park comprises and area of more than 750 hectares of beautiful forest.
+Details: Located near UBC, the Pacific Spirit Regional Park comprises an area of more than 750 hectares of beautiful forest.
 The area is popular for walking and jogging year-round.
+It is also a popular place to take dogs.
 There are numerous trails throughout the park to explore, and you can choose a route to your liking.
+The only problem with this hike is figuring out the exact route you want to take – it can be overwhelming to choose!

 Link: Read more here.